aosabook/500lines/async-web-server/writeup.md

 It takes an error response and a socket, writes the response to the socket and closes it (ignoring errors, in case the other end has already disconnected).
 The `instance` argument here is purely for logging/debugging purposes.
 We'll get into that later.

-### Async Specifics
+### Event-Driven Specifics

 That more or less concludes the parts of this system that are HTTP-specific.
-That is, you'd want them all whether you're writing a thread-per-request, or an asynchronous server, and they would look the same in either case.
+That is, you'd want them all whether you're writing a thread-per-request, or an event-driven server, and they would look the same in either case.
 The pieces I mentioned removing to streamline this implementation of `:house` for didactic purposes all fall into the same category, by the way, they're either pieces intrinsic to HTTP or to multi-platform Common Lisp applications.
 The only remaining parts of the server we still need to look at are

 1. The event loop itself
 2. The buffering subsystem